CS-UWC/OralSmart/DEPLOYMENT.md

 ---

-**🎉 Your OralSmart ML application is now ready for production deployment!**
+**Your OralSmart ML application is now ready for production deployment!**